exalt to the position of a God

 parable.
 It is damnation.
 It is the never-ending night.
 And the length of that night is most of our history.

 a subtle difference in meaning or opinion or attitude

 You must struggle to truly remember this past in all its

 nuance, error, and humanity.

 responsible for the worst actions of other black bodies, which, somehow, will always be assigned to you.

-secret and sly or sordid
+secret and sly

 And you must be responsible for the bodies of the powerful—the policeman who cracks you with a nightstick will quickly find his excuse in your